Alont93/multi-layer-nn-self-implemented/README.md

 ## Dataset
 We use the MNIST dataset for this neural network

-## Activation Functions
+## Activation
-We have softmax as our output activation function, and have
+The activation class is used to apply activation function to layer output.
+The softmax activation function for the output layer is determined.
+We have

 * sigmoid,
 * ReLU,
 * tanh

-to be our activation functions for hidden layers.
+to be chosen from as our activation functions for hidden layers.

+## Layers
+The layers class keeps track of the input, weights, bias and their gradients of each layer.

+## Neuralnet
+The multi-layer neuralnet implemented with forward_pass and backward_pass with backpropagation.